avirgos/thehive-cortex-programs/the-block-list_the-allow-list/the-block-list/README.md

 ℹ️ We recommend that you create a custom category to store the URLs and domains to be blocked.
 Note the identifier (a numeric value) assigned to your custom category.

-In the Python program `the-block-list.py`, update the following global variables :
+In the Python program `the-block-list.py`, update the following global variables:

 ```py
 # TheHive API instance URL